A Complete Guide to Salesforce Connect for Your Business

 • Effortless bidirectional data flow.

-• Both automatic and manual data exchange options.
+• Both automatic and manual data exchange options are available.

 • User-friendly drag-and-drop interface.